Skip to main content

 Flexible Couplings and Universal Joint

-Flexible Couplings .—Shafts that are out of alignment ( misalignment ) laterally or angularly can be connected by any of several designs of flexible couplings .
-Such couplings also permit some degree of axial movement in one or both shafts.
-Some couplings use disks or diaphragms to transmit the torque.
-Another simple form of flexible coupling consists of two flanges connected by links or endless belts made of leather or other strong, pliable material.
-Alternatively, the flanges may have projections that engage spacers of molded rubber or other flexible materials that accommodate uneven motion between the shafts.
-More highly developed flexible couplings use toothed flanges engaged by correspondingly toothed elements, permitting relative movement.
-These flexible couplings require lubrication unless one or more of the elements is made of a self-lubricating material.
-Other couplings use diaphragms or bellows that can flex to accommodate relative movement between the shafts.
-The Universa
+Flexible couplings and universal joints explained for mechanical power transmission, covering misalignment types, angular velocity variation, and practical engineering limits.
+Flexible Couplings .—Shafts that are out of alignment ( misalignment ) either laterally or angularly can be connected using various designs of flexible couplings .
+These couplings also allow a limited amount of axial movement in one or both shafts.
+Some flexible couplings transmit torque through disks or diaphragms.
+A simpler design consists of two flanges connected by links or endless belts made from leather or other strong, pliable materials.
+In other designs, the flanges contain projections that engage molded rubber or elastomeric elements to accommodate uneven motion between shafts.
+More advanced flexible couplings use toothed flanges that mesh with correspondingly toothed elements, allowing relative movement while maintaining torque transmission.
+Such couplings generally require lubrica...

 CAD/CAM